PoiPon00/Bootcamp-Projects/Projekt Python GreenPeace/README.md

 2. Navigate to path "Projekt Python GreenPeace" from where you cloned the repository.

-3. Open .ipynb file to view Jupyter Notebook contaning renewable energy analysis.
+3. Open "EU_World_Electricity_Production.ipynb" file to view Jupyter Notebook contaning renewable energy analysis.

 ## **Contact**